 Place you can’t be paid to return to?: The Cinque Terre in Italy.
 It was over-priced, over-touristed and if you ask me, completely over-rated.
 I can see how the fishing villages would have been a treasure twenty years ago, but now they’re swarming with tourists.

 Any exciting trips coming up?: I’m finally heading to Southeast Asia later this summer!
 My Southeast Asian bucket list includes learning how to scuba-dive, volunteering at an elephant sanctuary and indulging myself with a Bangkok shopping spree- I’ve never been to Asia so I can’t wait to see what happens.

-Dream vacation: I have always wanted to visit Brazil but have never gotten around to it.
-I’d love to explore the colonial hill-towns, sip caipirinhas on the white-sand beaches of the north and practice my very rusty Portuguese… one day!
+Dream vacation?: I have always wanted to visit Brazil.
+I’d love to explore the colonial hill-towns.
+I want to sip caipirinhas on the white-sand beaches of the north.
+I need to practice my very rusty Portuguese!
+One day!

 Favorite tourist attraction: I really loved the Alhambra in Granada, Spain- it’s a 9th century Moorish palace with the most beautiful Arabic architecture, fountains and views of the city.

 Favorite “I’m trying not to look like a tourist” attraction: Despite my best efforts, I think I always look like a tourist here in France.
 Sometimes it feels like every time I strike up a conversation with a French person, he or she immediately responds, “You have an accent.
 Where are you from?”

 Favorite travel photo: I took this shot from the top of Arthur’s Seat in Edinburgh a few years ago when a few friends from high school and I climbed to the top.
 I have no idea how the background turned out black and white- I swear I didn’t edit it!